bartoszzuk/SemanticAnalysis/README.md

 ## Transformers

 We use [allegro/herbert-base-cased](https://huggingface.co/allegro/herbert-base-cased) BERT based model.
+The script is in notebook form (see `transformer.ipynb`) because computing locally on CPU takes too long.
 During training, we select model with the best validation score.

 Below we provide: